Courts & tribunals

 The Supreme Court is divided into two divisions:

-The Trial Division hears civil and criminal cases.
+- the Trial Division, which hears civil and criminal cases

-The Court of Appeal deals with matters including applications for new trials and appeals made against decisions in the following courts:
+- the Court of Appeal, which deals with things like applications for new trials and appeals made against the decisions of other courts and tribunals.

 Most Supreme Court cases are heard in Melbourne, but judges also travel throughout Victoria to hear cases.

 The County Court

 The County Court of Victoria (new window) is the middle-level Victorian court.
 It considers civil and criminal cases and also has an appeals division.

 The County Court deals with most kinds of criminal offences in Victoria.
 Typical criminal cases include drug offences and serious assaults.
 The civil cases the County Court of Victoria deals with usually involve compensation for injury or death.

 The Appeals Division of the County Court deals with appeals about criminal judgements that have come from the Magistrates' Court or the Children's Court.

 Most County Court cases are heard in Melbourne, but judges travel throughout Victoria to hear cases.